HOV / HOT Lanes Frequently Asked Questions (FAQs)

-METRO converted the HOV Lane system to METRO High Occupancy Toll (HOT) Lanes in order to make better use of an underutilized resource.
+METRO converted the HOV Lane system to METRO HOT Lanes in order to make better use of an underutilized resource.
 During non-peak hours, single-occupant vehicles can access the HOV Lanes for a small toll.

-METRO HOT Lanes allow drivers without passengers (single-occupant vehicles or SOVs) to use the HOV (High Occupancy Vehicle) Lane – for a toll.
+A: METRO HOT (High Occupancy Toll) Lanes allow drivers without passengers (single-occupant vehicles or SOVs) to use the HOV (High Occupancy Vehicle) Lane – for a toll.

 - Provides new options for commuters

 - Increases safety and promotes quick response to accidents and issues in the lanes, thanks to additional camera monitoring

 - Improves air quality by reducing traffic congestion

 - Better utilizes existing HOV Lanes

 - Offers increased enforcement of the HOV Lane system

 - Revenue generated from tolls contributes to the operation, maintenance and enforcement costs of the METRO HOT Lanes